openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 proxying is required.

-If the captured formal parameter can be neither boxed nor proxied, then the implementation can require the addition of a local variable as follows:
+If the captured formal parameter can be neither boxed nor proxied, then the implementation can require addition of a local variable as follows:

 .. index::
    lambda